MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1006.md

 # Project Planning Lines (report)

-The *Project Planning Lines* report shows the different planning and project task lines for a project.

-The report includes the line type, quantities, unit of measure, total costs, etc.
+The **Project Planning Lines** report shows the planning and project task lines for a project.
+The report includes information such as the line type, quantities, unit of measure, total costs, and so on.

 ## Use cases